shaysingh818/Saya-Life/PollServer/README.md

 # Gateway Server
 Gateway communicates with all the meters.
-Our server needs to get the reports from these gateways and keep a persistent connection with them.
+Server needs to get the reports from these gateways and keep a persistent connection with them.

 # Features
 DONE: Polling reading/writing repsonses and holding them in the server